Permanent Elected Official

 - The Enclave in Fallout has such Presidents.
 There is President Richardson who was serving his sixth term by Fallout 2 and won otherwise democratic elections as there were no other candidates, and there is President Eden who proclaimed himself President after the former's death and has been the President for over thirty years.

-- The player is this in Animal Crossing New Leaf.
+- The Player Character is this in New Leaf.
 S/he can have a 0% approval rating and the town can be filled with weeds and trash, but everyone will still refer to him/her as the mayor.
 What's more, the player didn't even want the position; s/he was mistaken for the real mayor, and the animals refused to believe otherwise.

 - Hate Plus features *Mute, the Councillor of Security, who has held the position since the ship's launch, or more specifically, 1,600 years!
 It makes sense, as she's an AI programmed to safeguard the ship, allowing her to avoid being bound by limitations such as human mortality.